How to judge a utility app

 The weekly subscription trap

-The utility category has a well-known scam pattern: a PDF scanner or phone cleaner offers a 3-day free trial that quietly turns into $9.99 a week.
-That is over $500 a year for something Notes does free.
-The tell is a price screen that leads with the trial and tucks the renewal terms into small print.
-Cleaner apps deserve extra suspicion, because iOS manages memory on its own and Photos already finds duplicate pictures.
-As a rule, a tool you will use for years is better bought once, for $5 to $20, than rented forever.
-A subscription is only fair when the developer keeps doing real work for you, like cloud processing or constant updates.
+The utility category has a well-known pattern worth naming plainly.
+A scanner or a phone cleaner offers a 3-day free trial that quietly rolls into 9.99 dollars a week.
+That is over 500 dollars a year for something the Notes app does for nothing.
+The tell is a price screen that leads with the trial in big type and tucks the renewal terms into grey small print near the bottom.
+Do the arithmetic before you tap: a weekly price is the one to fear, because the brain reads it as cheap and the calendar bills it as expensive.
+As a rule, a tool you will use for years is better bought once, for 5 to 20 dollars, than rented forever.
+A subscription is only a fair trade when the developer keeps doing real work on your behalf, like cloud processing, regularly refreshed data, or sync across your devices.
+If the thing just runs on your phone and barely changes, a one-time purchase is the honest deal, and plenty of good utilities still offer one.

 Privacy red flags